ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 Another benefit of a Lakehouse architecture is that it allows you to recreate your tables from raw data at any time.
 This is possible because Delta Lake provides ACID transactions and time travel capabilities, allowing you to track changes to your data and easily roll back to previous versions if necessary.

-## Medallion architecture in Fabric Lakehouse
+## Review the Medallion Architecture in Fabric Lakehouse

 After performing data cleaning and transformation on your Lakehouse data, you can save the resulting data back to another Lakehouse to reflect the "bronze->silver->gold" pattern.